Discrimination

 - Providing dispute resolution

-- Supporting Claims of Discrimination to the SEN Tribunal Wales
+- Supporting Claims of Discrimination to the Education Tribunal Wales

 - Ongoing support if issues are difficult to solve